 Adults— At first, 300 milligrams (mg) as a single dose in the evening.
-Your doctor may adjust your dose as needed.
+Your doctor may adjust your dose as needed and tolerated.
 However, the dose is usually not more than 1800 mg per day.

 Children—Use and dose must be determined by your doctor.